-Daymar College, Bowling Green; Daymar College, Clarksville ; Daymar College, Murfreesboro ; Daymar College, Nashville
+Daymar College, Bowling Green; Daymar College, Nashville

-The Pharmacy Technology program is designed to prepare students to become pharmacy technicians.
+The Pharmacy Technology program is designed to prepare students for an entry level career as a pharmacy technician.
 A pharmacy technician is one who generally assists and supports licensed pharmacists in a wide variety of activities including, but not limited to, ordering, stocking, and packaging prescription and over-the-counter medications, inventory control, maintaining records, preparing medication labels, and preparing insurance claims.

 The Diploma program presents basic general education and computer skills as well as pharmacy technician practices/ethics, pharmacy terminology and calculation, microbiology, pharmacy operations and claims, and compounding aseptic technique & non-sterile compounding.
 The student will be provided the opportunity to gain the skills to prepare them to work as a pharmacy technician in a retail pharmacy, hospital pharmacy, clinical pharmacy, or home health care agency.
 If a student successfully earns 16 credits per quarter, this program is designed for full-time students to complete in 15 months.
-All credits earned in this program are applicable to the Pharmacy Technology Associate of Applied Science Degree and Healthcare Administration - Pharmacy Technology Bachelor of Applied Science Degree Programs.
+All credits earned in this program are applicable to the Pharmacy Technology Associate of Applied Science Degree.

 College Readiness Requirement Quarter Credit Hours

 SFS140 Strategies for Success 4

-Core Program Requirements
+Core Program Requirer

 MED103 Medical Terminology 4

 MED153 Anatomy & Physiology I 4

 MED154 Anatomy & Physiology II 4

 MED165 Medical Law and Ethics 4

 MED255 Pathophysiology 4

+PHA100 Introduction to Pharmacy Technician Practices/Ethics 4

+PHA110 Pharmacy Terminology and Calculations 4

+PHA155 Prescription and OTC Medications 4